-To recognize the caliber of nurse educators in Canada, the CNEI launched the Fellow of the Canadian Nurse Educator Institute program in 2017.
-The CNEI will begin accepting submission for the 2019 admission period in January 2019.
-ADMISSIONS TO THE FELLOWSHIP To be named a Fellow of the Canadian Nurse Educator Institute, the candidate will have contributed significantly to the enhancement of the quality nursing education and thus the nursing profession in Canada.
+To recognize the calibre of nurse educators in Canada, the CNEI launched the Fellow of the Canadian Nurse Educator Institute program in 2017.
+The CNEI will begin accepting submission for the 2020 admission period in January 2020.

+ADMISSIONS TO THE FELLOWSHIP

+To be named a Fellow of the Canadian Nurse Educator Institute, the candidate will have contributed significantly to the enhancement of the quality nursing education and the nursing profession in Canada.
 Please see the CNEI website for full eligibility details.
-APPLI CATI ONS The CNEI will begin accepting applications for the 2019 period in January 2019.